edhowland/viper/Bugs.md

 # Bugs

-## charm problems

-## charm config ignore has a wrong exit status

-## charm config project has a incorrect suggestion

-It refers to the old charm ignore instead of charm config ignore

 ## In local/packages/viper_pkg.vsh: in the when viper { ... there is a nop ahead of process_e to be removed }